-- Girls in the EYFS, KS1 and Form 3 have nine 30 minute periods a day, 45 a week. - Girls in Forms 4, 5 and 6 have ten 30 minute periods a day, 50 in a week. - The timetables show certain lessons by different names, so that English may be titled: English, Literacy, Composition, Comprehension, Phonics, Spelling, Handwriting for example. - The numbers in the table below refer to the amount of 30 minute sessions in a week.
+- Girls in the EYFS, KS1 and Form 3 have nine 30-minute periods a day, 45 a week. - Girls in Forms 4, 5 and 6 have ten 30-minute periods a day, 50 in a week. - The timetables show certain lessons by different names for example, English may be titled: English, Literacy, Composition, Comprehension, Phonics, Spelling, Reading or Handwriting - The numbers in the table below refer to the number of 30-minute sessions a week.